Cost of Living and Studying in Singapore: A Comprehensive Guide for Students

 • Books and Supplies: Depending on your field of study, you may need to allocate a budget for textbooks, study materials, and other supplies.
 The cost can vary depending on the course requirements but can range from SGD 100 to SGD 400 or more per semester.

 • Health Insurance: It is mandatory for international students to have a valid Hospital & Surgical (H&S) insurance.
-This covers them for 24 hours H&S cares in Singapore, with a minimal coverage limit of SGD 20,000 per person at Singapore Government Hospitals for the duration of their study stay.
+This covers them for 24 hours H&S cares in Singapore.
+The minimal coverage limit should amount to SGD 20,000 per person at Singapore Government Hospitals for the duration of their stay.

 • Personal Expenses: Personal expenses such as clothing, entertainment, and personal care items should also be considered.
 The amount can vary between SGD 30and 300 depending on individual preferences and lifestyle choices.

-The living cost in Singapore for international students varies depending on individual preferences, accommodation choices, and lifestyle.
-It is important to plan and budget wisely to ensure a comfortable living experience without compromising your financial stability.
-By considering the factors discussed in this article, you can make informed decisions and manage your finances effectively during your studies in Singapore.
+Living in Singapore can be costly if students fail to mind their choices regarding accommodation and lifestyle.
+We can’t emphasize enough the importance of planning and budgeting wisely to ensure a comfortable living without compromising your financial stability.
+By considering the factors discussed in this article, you have all the tools to make informed decisions and manage your finances effectively during your studies in Singapore.

 About Herilalao